mmorri22/cse30321/cse30321-syllabus.md

 ### Assignments

 There are four separate assignment categories we will use to assess your progress in the course.

+<b>Preview Reading</b>: From the zyBook, these assignments are due Tuesdays at 11:00am.
+The objective is to prepare you for that week's lectures, including in-class problems, in order to ensure effective

 <b>Homework Assignments</b>: Problem sets and Coding Assignments that are designed to prepare you for exams and enhance programming proficiency.
 These assignments will be due by 11:59pm on Thursdays.